devtoolboxmike/inspirational-videos-app/README.md

-# inspirational-videos-app
+# inspirational-inspirationItems-app
-inspirational-videos-app to showcase dynamodb in my tutorial
+inspirational-inspirationItems-app to showcase dynamodb in my tutorial

 ## Helpful commands:
 ```